 Changes is a song which occupies a special place in the hearts of most David Bowie fans.
 It was never a hit single and, unlike Starman, “Heroes” or Let’s Dance, it didn’t chime with the zeitgeist.
 Yet it is widely regarded as one of Bowie’s most talismanic works, with many critics and biographers viewing it as a mini-manifesto – a celebration of Bowie’s ability to “turn and face the strange” as he constantly reinvented himself throughout his 50-year career.

-“I had a whole new perception of songwriting”
+The backstory: “I had a whole new perception of songwriting”

 Even in the stylistic sense, Changes was – and remains – wonderfully elusive.
 Its chorus is instantly recognisable due to Bowie’s stuttering delivery of the title (“Ch-ch-ch-ch-changes”), but as an entity it keeps the listener guessing, for it’s neither a ballad nor an anthem in the strictest sense.
 Sonically, Changes ripped up the rulebook, offering an adventurous fusion of cocktail jazz, boogie-woogie and heavenly, Beatlesque pop – but then it was born during an especially intense period of creativity, during which Bowie penned the bulk of the songs for his first bona fide classic album, 1971’s Hunky Dory.